Fashion design

-Fashion design is the art of applying design, aesthetics, clothing construction and natural beauty to clothing and its accessories.
-It is influenced by culture and different trends, and has varied over time and place.
+Fashion design is the art of applying design, aesthetics, clothing construction, and natural beauty to clothing and its accessories.
+It is influenced by diverse cultures and different trends and has varied over time and place.
 "A fashion designer creates clothing, including dresses, suits, pants, and skirts, and accessories like shoes and handbags, for consumers.
-He or she can specialize in clothing, accessory, or jewelry design, or may work in more than one of these areas."
+They can specialize in clothing, accessory, or jewelry design, or may work in more than one of these areas."

 Fashion designers

-Fashion designers work in a variety of different ways when designing their pieces and accessories such as rings, bracelets, necklaces and earrings.
-Due to the time required to put a garment out in market, designers must anticipate changes to consumer desires.
+Fashion designers work in a variety of ways when designing their pieces and accessories such as rings, bracelets, necklaces, earrings and clothes.
+Due to the time required to put a garment out on the market, designers must anticipate changes to consumer desires.
 Fashion designers are responsible for creating looks for individual garments, involving shape, color, fabric, trimming, and more.

-Designers conduct research on fashion trends and interpret them for their audience.
-Their specific designs are used by manufacturers.
-This is the essence of a designer's role; however, there is variation within this that is determined by the buying and merchandising approach.
-When thinking of product quality control budget retailers use inexpensive fabrics to have a quick turn around on production, but high-end retailers will ensure that the best available fabrics are used and lots of time is utilized.

-Fashion designers attempt to design clothes which are functional as well as aesthetically pleasing.
-They consider who is likely to wear a garment and the situations in which it will be worn, and they work within a wide range of materials, colors, patterns and styles.
+Fashion designers attempt to design clothes that are functional as well as aesthetically pleasing.
+They consider who is likely to wear a garment and the situations in which it will be worn, and they work with a wide range of materials, colors, patterns, and styles.
 Though most clothing worn for everyday wear falls within a narrow range of conventional styles, unusual garments are usually sought for special occasions such as evening wear or party dresses.

 Some clothes are made specifically for an individual, as in the case of haute couture or bespoke tailoring.
-Today, most clothing is designed for the mass market, especially casual and every-day wear are called ready to wear or known as fast fashion.
+Today, most clothing is designed for the mass market, especially casual and everyday wear, which are commonly known as ready to wear or fast fashion.

 Structure

-Fashion designers may work full-time for one fashion house, as 'in-house designers', which owns the designs, or they work alone or as part of a team.
-Freelance designers work for themselves, selling their designs to fashion houses, directly to shops, or to clothing manufacturers.
-Most fashion designers set up their own labels, under which their designs are marketed.
-While others are self-employed and design for individual clients.
+There are different lines of work for designers in the fashion industry.
+Fashion designers who work full-time for a fashion house, as 'in-house designers, create designs owned by the company and may either work independently or as a part of a design team.
+Freelance designers who work for themselves sell their designs to fashion houses, directly to shops, or to clothing manufacturers.
+There are quite a few fashion designers who choose to set up their labels, which offers them full control over their designs.
+Others are self-employed and design for individual clients.
 Other high-end fashion designers cater to specialty stores or high-end fashion department stores.
 These designers create original garments, as well as those that follow established fashion trends.
 Most fashion designers, however, work for apparel manufacturers, creating designs of men's, women's, and children's fashions for the mass market.
-Large designer brands which have a 'name' as their brand such as Abercrombie & Fitch, Justice, or Juicy are likely to be designed by a team of individual designers under the direction of a design director.
+Large designer brands that have a 'name' as their brand such as Abercrombie & Fitch, Justice, or Juicy are likely to be designed by a team of individual designers under the direction of a design director.